The importance of humidity control when working with hygroscopic materials

 Bacteria requires humidity to survive and multiply.
 The humidity required for bacteria to thrive is often found on hygroscopic materials.
 If the surrounding air is maintained below 50% RH, many types of bacteria will not find a suitable environment to live on.

 Ice will not form on a surface if the air in contact with it has a dewpoint lower than the surface temperature.
 In cold stores ice formation damages product packaging, creates an unsafe working environment, and reduces the efficiency of cooling coils.
-By lowering the air’s dewpoint a desiccant dehumidifier will reduce or eliminate ice and frost formation.
+By lowering the air’s dewpoint, it reduces or eliminates ice and frost formation.

 When drying heat sensitive products, a controlled RH is essential if efficient drying times are to be maintained.
 In cooling processes, desiccant dehumidification can prevent condensation forming on the product.